 However, the role of the agency extends considerably beyond budget preparation.
 DMB oversees the sale of bonds to fund the majority of the County’s capital program, including school construction.
 Staff coordinates special financings in order for the County to take advantage of opportunities to provide critical facilities in a timely, cost-effective manner.
 The department is also the lead agency responsible for coordination and development of the County’s Capital Improvement Program (CIP).
 In addition, the agency provides fiscal impact analysis for proposed legislation and coordinates requests for federal legislation.

 DMB also coordinates the County’s performance measurement program, including oversight of the County’s participation in the International City/County Management Association’s (ICMA) comparative data initiative where 15 service areas are benchmarked annually and comparisons of efficiency and effectiveness are included in the annual budget document.
-In July 2016, Fairfax County was awarded ICMA’s Certificate of Excellence, its highest level of recognition for excellence in performance measurement, for the eighth consecutive year.
-Only 34 of 79 jurisdictions participating in ICMA’s Center for Performance Measurement earned this prestigious award in 2016.
+In 2020, Fairfax County was awarded ICMA’s Certificate of Excellence, its highest level of recognition for excellence in performance measurement, for the twelfth consecutive year.

 DMB continues to partner successfully with the Department of Human Resources and all agencies to integrate workforce planning into County business operations in order to ensure that appropriate staffing resources are available to achieve strategic goals and objectives.
 This proactive focus enables the County to anticipate needs and collaborate on the most cost-effective means of meeting those needs.